Chatbot UX

 • Inferring user intentions beyond the precise wording

-• Response adaption with consideration of history of conversation
+• Response adaptation with consideration of the history of the conversation

 Technical Considerations for Better UX